 In what geographic areas are placements made?

-The ETEP cohorts are spread across the southern Maine region for both the 9-month and the Unified 7-12 (two year) programs.
+The ETEP cohorts are spread across the southern Maine region for both the 9-month and the 13-month options.
 Many area district schools are used for placements.
-The Unified K-8 cohort is more widespread because it is primarily an online program and many students are employed by the school districts as ed techs.
-Placements are made according to geographic location of the intern, available mentor teachers, and available partner schools.
+Placements are made according to geographic location of the intern, content area and available mentor teachers, and available partner schools.

 Can I get certified without going through a university teacher education program like ETEP?

 Yes, the state of Maine offers alternative certification pathway which does not require completing a state approved program such as ETEP.
-However, such a route does not provide the high level of professional preparation that ETEP offers, nor an equal level of competitiveness for obtaining a teaching position.
-Finding a job, if certified through the alternative route, can often be difficult and frustrating.
+Unfortunately, such a route provides neither the high level of professional preparation that ETEP offers nor an equal level of competitiveness for obtaining a teaching position.
+Finding a job, if certified through the alternative route with a "conditional" certification, can often be difficult and frustrating.
 However, if you are unable to join ETEP and would like to be advised about the alternative pathway, please contact the Maine Department of Education (207-624-6603).